emahkhujaemah/khuzaemah/README.md

 <details>
  <summary><strong>What i am learning/working on these days</strong></summary>
     - 🔭 I’m currently freelancer on Fiverr </br>
-    - 🌱 I’m currently learning Laravel , React and Programming Javascript and PHP </br>
+    - 🌱 I’m currently learning Python, Machine Learning, etc </br>
     - 👯 I’m looking to collaborate on make something to change this World. </br>
     - 🤔 I’m looking for help with master of programming. hehe </br>
     - 💬 Ask me about anything.</br>